xdrpp/xdrpp/doc/xdrc.1.md

   `std::uint64_t`.
 As per RFC4506, no types narrower than 32 bits exist.

-* XDR enums are translated into simple (non-class) unions with underlying type `std::uint32_t`.
+* XDR enums are translated into simple (non-class) enums with underlying type `std::uint32_t`.

 * XDR pointers (`*`) are translated into C++ `xdr:pointer`, a subtype